Nurse Aide I Hybrid Immersion Program

 Program Completion & Certification

-Upon completion, graduates are eligible to register for the state Nurse Aide I examination (written and skills).
-Passing both places candidates on the state Nurse Aide I Registry (state processes apply).
+• Upon completion, graduates may register for the State Nurse Aide I Exam (written & skills).
+Passing both places the student on the State Nurse Aide I Registry (state processing timelines apply).

 Program Cost & Enrollment Notes